root-systems/handbook/README.md

 <h1 style="text-align: center">Enspiral Root Systems</h1>

-We're a small high-trust livelihood pod doing tech consulting and software development within the [Enspiral](http://enspiral.com) network in Wellington.
+We're a small high-trust livelihood pod doing tech consulting and software development within the [Enspiral](http://enspiral.com) network.
 Our purpose is to imagine and cultivate an [ecosystem](ecosystem/readme.md) of local, replicable, life-support systems for interdependent abundance.

 ## Our Handbook